 The achievement of SDG 8 will require more private-sector investment.
 The Addis Ababa Action Agenda (2015) recognises this by stating that “private business activity, investment and innovation are major drivers of productivity, inclusive economic growth and job creation”.
 Income tax treaties could help trade grow by providing greater certainty for business, reducing double taxation and providing a mechanism to fight tax avoidance.
-The World Bank’s Paying Taxes 2018 report notes that for many businesses in developing countries the tax burden is already quite high.
-For example in sub-Saharan Africa, effective tax rates facing medium-sized companies are 7 percentage points higher than the world average.
 Tax policies that promote investment and innovation, particularly in developing economies, would go a long way in attracting foreign direct investment (FDI), which consequently provides opportunities for decent work, innovation and increased productivity to effectively increase the gross domestic product of countries.
 Financing is key to the success of the 2030 Agenda and sound investment and tax policies will play a critical role in leveraging the investment needed to eradicate poverty and ensure inclusive growth.
 Effective implementation of the SDGs requires widespread support from the private sector, awareness and recognition of the key role they have to play in achieving these goals, and an active response to ensure that business models align with the global objectives.